Mannix: Character

 During the series, Mannix is also revealed to have worked as a mercenary in Latin America.
 Like the actor Mike Connors who played the title role, Mannix is of Armenian descent, and speaks fluent Armenian from time to time during the series, as well as conversational Spanish.

 Mannix is notable for the high level of physical punishment he withstands.
 During the course of the series, he is shot and wounded over a dozen separate times, and knocked unconscious around 55 times.
 He frequently takes brutal beatings to the abdomen; some of these went on quite a long time, particularly by the television standards of the era.
-Whenever he gets into one of his convertibles (in season one, Mannix drove a customized Oldsmobile Toronado, replete with a panoramic rear-view mirror; in seasons 2–6, he drove a Dodge Challenger or Plymouth Barracuda; in the final season. he drove a Chevrolet Camaro), he can expect to be shot at or run off the road by another car or find his vehicle sabotaged.
+Whenever he gets into one of his convertibles (in season one, Mannix drove a customized Oldsmobile Toronado, replete with a panoramic rear-view mirror; in seasons 2–6, he drove a 1968 Dodge Dart GTS 340 or 1970-73 Plymouth Barracudas; in the final season, he drove a Chevrolet Camaro), he can expect to be shot at or run off the road by another car or find his vehicle sabotaged.
 Nevertheless, he keeps his cool and perseveres until his antagonists are brought down.

 While making the television pilot "The Name Is Mannix", Connors dislocated his shoulder running away during a From Russia with Love–type helicopter pursuit, and broke his left wrist punching a stuntman who happened to be wearing a steel plate on his back.
 This character aspect was lampooned multiple times by radio comedians Bob and Ray, with "Blimmix" beginning as being portrayed as dim-witted, and ending with Blimmix being soundly beaten by his adversary.
 These parodies retained the theme song composed by Lalo Schifrin at the beginning and conclusion.